martin-ejdestig/sork/README.md

 Style check source files.
 Available checks:

-- clang_format: Runs [clang-format](http://clang.llvm.org/docs/ClangFormat.html).
-Used to check
+- clang-format: Runs [clang-format](http://clang.llvm.org/docs/ClangFormat.html).
+Used to check formatting.
-  formatting.
-- clang_tidy: Runs [clang-tidy](http://clang.llvm.org/extra/clang-tidy/index.html).
-Only invoked for
-  source files that have an entry in the compilation database.
+- clang-tidy: Runs [clang-tidy](http://clang.llvm.org/extra/clang-tidy/index.html).
+Only invoked for source files that have an entry in the compilation database.
 - include_guard: Verifies that include guards in header files are properly named.
 Currently requires include guards to be named according to the following format: &lt;PREFIX&gt;&lt;Upper